 Attorney Richard Thompson has handled many Social Security Disability and Supplemental Security Income claims for clients throughout upstate South Carolina.
 The process for obtaining disability benefits is complex and confusing.
-We can explain the requirements and the process of SSI claims and help you complete an application to receive benefits.
+We can explain the requirements and the process of SSI claims and help you if your application to receive benefits was rejected.

 SSD is an insurance-based program that is funded by Social Security taxes that have been withheld from payroll checks.
 In order to be eligible to receive SSD benefits, a person must have worked for a minimum number of years and must have paid Social Security taxes.
 Generally, the more that you have worked and paid into the system of Social Security, the more compensation you will be able to receive if you are disabled.